xythobuz/glove80-dongle/README.md

 This is my attempt at getting an [nRF52840 Dongle (PCA10059)](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) to work as a BLE central for my Glove80 keyboard.

+If you just want to get started quickly, grab the [latest pre-built binaries](https://github.com/xythobuz/glove80-dongle/releases).

+## Background

 I started out with ["zmk-dongle-config" by stammy](https://github.com/stammy/zmk-dongle-config), which didn't need much adjustmends to build, but I wasn't getting any keystrokes.
 Looking at the USB logs, the key presses were transmitted and detected, but it didn't know what to do with them.
 So I simply added the physical-layout and keymap related stuff that was missing, as explained in the [documentation for dongles](https://zmk.dev/docs/hardware-integration/dongle).
 This got me a working upstream ZMK Glove80 build with Dongle support.
+To get the underglow feature working just needed a mock led strip config in the dongle device tree so the setting is synced globally from the central to the peripherals.

 ## Details